DeveloperCielo/developercielo.github.io/_i18n/en/_posts/checkout-cielo/2000-01-01-linkdepagamentos5.md

 > If Pix is not enabled in your registration, the adding screen will be displayed if your establishment (EC) is eligible; after completing the Pix adding process, it will be possible to use Pix at Checkout Cielo.<br>
 > ![Adesão ao Pix]({{ site.baseurl_root }}/images/apicieloecommerce/adesao-pix.png)

-For more details see the [Super Link and Checkout Cielo tutorial](https://developercielo.github.io/tutorial/checkout-tutoriais){:target="_blank"}.
+For more details see the [Link de Pagamento and Checkout Cielo tutorial](https://developercielo.github.io/tutorial/checkout-tutoriais){:target="_blank"}.

 ### 4. Configure your store's return, notification, and status change URLs